Tuesday, 14 September 2021

-The reality is that we can’t control other people’s actions or words.
+The reality is we can’t control other people’s actions or words.
 Instead, we can focus on what we can control, which is our response.
-By working hard to establish boundaries, we can find that our mood is less affected by the negative actions or words of others.
+By working to establish boundaries, we can find our mood less affected by the negative actions or words of others.

-When we are clear about our boundaries, it helps other people to understand our expectations about how we want to be treated.
+When we’re clear about our boundaries, it helps other people understand our expectations for how we want to be treated.
 In this way, boundaries build lasting and satisfying relationships with friends, family and romantic partners.

 How to create boundaries

 - Know your values – What are the things that are important to you?
-For example, if family life is very important, set boundaries around not working late and protect this.
+For example, if family life is a priority, set boundaries around not working late and protecting this.

-- Know your limits – Spend some time thinking about your relationships.
+- Know your limits – Spend time thinking about your relationships.
 Decide what you are willing to accept, and what you won’t tolerate.
 Consider why you make the choices that you do.
-Ask yourself, am I doing this for me, or for others?
-Your answers will help you to decide on boundaries that meet your own needs.
+Your answers will help decide boundaries that meet your own needs.

-- Be assertive – Using assertive communication skills can help you express what your boundaries are in a direct and open way.
+- Be assertive – Using assertive communication skills can help express what your boundaries are in a direct and open way.
 Remember, you are not responsible for other people’s feelings or reactions to this.
-Your needs and feelings matter.
+Your needs and feelings matter too.

 - Plan your response – Consider what are you going to do if someone breaks a boundary you’ve set.
 There are lots of responses, depending on the boundary.
-For example, if you don’t tolerate shouting from others, your response could be to walk away when someone raises their voice.
+For example, if you don’t tolerate shouting from others, your response could be walking away when someone raises their voice.

 Independence increases slowly but steadily as we grow up.
 We start to take responsibility for our own safety.
-We begin to develop our own ideas about what we are, and aren’t, comfortable with.
+We develop our own ideas about what we are, and aren’t, comfortable with.

-Parents might have different views about what they consider to be safe or acceptable, and this can cause tension and conflict at home.
+Parents might have different views about what they consider to be safe or acceptable.
+This can cause tension and conflict at home.

 Sometimes, this change can make you doubt yourself or the relationship.
 Try communicating honestly about changes you’ve noticed, and give the person space to try out the boundary.
 In this way, you can ensure your relationship with them is strengthened, not shaken.